Low-carbon diet: Processing, packaging, and waste

-Highly processed foods such as granola bars come in individual packaging, demanding high energy inputs and resulting in packaging waste.
-These products contribute up to a third of total energy inputs for food consumption, as their ingredients are shipped from all over, processed, packaged, trucked to storage, then transported to retail outlets.
-Bottled water is another example of a highly packaged, wasteful food product.
+Bottled water is another example of a highly packaged food product that is considered a single-use plastic because most people discard it after they're done drinking the water.
 It is estimated that Americans throw away 40 million plastic water bottles every day, and bottled water is often shipped trans-continentally.
 Carbonated water must be chilled and kept under pressure during storage and transport so as to keep the carbon dioxide dissolved.
 This factor contributes greater energy usage for products shipped longer distances.